by Dale Ave-Lallemant, Safety Director

 7. DRUNK AND DROWSY DRIVING

-Work and family gatherings are often an opportunity for us to have a few drinks—but it’s imperative that nobody is allowed to get behind the wheel after consuming alcohol.
-No employer wants their workers involved in a car crash.
+Work and family gatherings are often an opportunity for us to have a few drinks—but it’s imperative that nobody is allowed to get behind the wheel after excessively consuming alcohol.
+No employer wants their workers involved in a car crash, or end up in a Legacy Healing rehab centre.
 When organizing an event where alcohol is served, it’s a good idea (and a gesture of goodwill) to pay for workers’ taxis/Uber.
 There are also various charities and companies that drive people home in their own cars, thus preventing unnecessary worries and logistical problems concerning vehicles being left somewhere overnight.

 To reiterate the problems of fatigue above, you should treat drowsy driving with the same level of conviction as drunk driving because it is also risky and most people are so complacent with driving tired that they don’t even give it a second thought.
 And the combination of a late night and a couple of drinks compounds the risk to disastrous levels.